sidbu546/sarf_ivc/README.md

 - **Empty plots/tables**: ensure earlier training/evaluation cells were executed successfully before analysis cells.
 - **Inconsistent rollout outputs**: rerun rollout cells in one pass after model reload to avoid stale cache/state.

----

-If you want, this README can also be split into:
-- a short user-facing README, and
-- a separate `docs/technical_pipeline.md` with deeper implementation detail.